 - Old screwdriver

 - Asphalt cleaner, such as Latex-ite Driveway Cleaner/Degreaser Powerwash

 - Oil cleaner, such as Latex-ite Oil Spot Primer

 - Asphalt crack filler, such as Flexmaster Crack Sealer

-- Cold asphalt patch (Buy on Amazon - Road Rescue Asphalt Patch)
+- Cold asphalt patch, such as Road Rescue Asphalt Patch

-- Driveway sealant (Buy on Amazon - Rust-oleum Epoxy Blacktop Coating)
+- Driveway sealant, such as Rust-oleum Epoxy Blacktop Coating

 By hand or with a string trimmer, remove weeds sprouting through the cracks.
 Use a screwdriver or trowel to remove rocks, dirt, and other obstructions.
 Bring down the level of any dirt or gravel in the cracks so that they do not protrude over the surface.